Oils for "Achoo" Season: Top 10 Essential Oils to Diffuse for Allergies

 You already know that lavender is one of the most calming essential oils around.
 Diffusing it before bedtime is a great way to gently remind your body that it's time to relax and unwind.
 You can also add a few drops of this oil to a warm bath!

-However, did you know that lavender oil is also great for allergy sufferers?
+However, did you know that lavender essential oil is also great for allergy sufferers?

 It's true!
 Just as the scent of lavender can calm your mind, it can also relax your sinuses.
-It's excellent at reducing inflammation and can even help prevent your mucus cells from getting swollen and enlarged.
+It has excellent anti-inflammatory properties and can even help prevent your mucus cells from getting swollen and enlarged.

 In one study, researchers found that lavender oil can even help lessen the symptoms of bronchial asthma.
-When inhaled, it keeps your airways clear and open, so you can breathe easier.
+When inhaled, it keeps your airways clear and open, so you can breathe easier when suffering from symptoms of allergies.

 6. Tea Tree Oil

-Tea tree oil is heralded for its antiviral and antibacterial properties.
+Tea tree oil is heralded for its antimicrobial and antibacterial properties.
 This makes it an ideal oil to apply topically to cuts, scrapes, and bruises as a disinfecting treatment.

 In addition, its healing, anti-inflammatory components also make it a go-to solution for a variety of minor health conditions, from acne to athlete's foot!